Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Results and overall structure of the proofs

 Let $\alpha,\beta,y$ and $z$ be nonnegative real numbers such that $\alpha\geq 1$, and $\omega=(\omega_0,\ldots,\omega_{L-1})\in\{0,1\}^L$, where $L\geq 1$ is an integer.
 We define

 Note that for $L=1$, $\alpha,\beta\in\dZ$ and $y=0$ this yields the sets $A^\pm(x;d,j)$ that occur in~\cite{FM96} (in that article, however, general moduli $q\geq 2$ are handled.
 In the present article, we are only concerned with the case $q=2$, that is, the Thue--Morse sequence.)
-The first auxiliary result, a Bombieri--Vinogradov type theorem, is an average result on the sets $A_\omega(y,z;d,j)$ and might also be of independent interest. \begin{theorem} Let $L\geq 1$ be an integer and $\omega=(\omega_0,\ldots,\omega_{L-1})\in\{0,1\}^L$.
-Assume that
+The first auxiliary result, a Bombieri--Vinogradov type theorem, is an average result on the sets $A_\omega(y,z;d,j)$ and might also be of independent interest.